0x1D-1983/slowconsumer/Readme.md

 ## Output

-This means in the first second we gonna process 16 events, that is 16 batches of 100 events.
-The LINQ style data shaping xalcuklates the sum of the numbers in the batches this way the first line contains the sum of the numbers 0..99 = 4950
+This means in the first second we gonna process 16 events, that is 16 batches of 100 messages.
+The LINQ style data shaping flow calculates the sum of the numbers in the batches this way the first line contains the sum of the numbers 0..99 = 4950

 Tip: The formula to calculate the Sum of the first N numbers is: N*(N+1)/2

-(4950, 00:00:01.0523240)
+`(4950, 00:00:01.0523240)
 (14950, 00:00:01.0631750)
 (24950, 00:00:01.0631940)
 (34950, 00:00:01.0632000)